 Houston is hot.
 We have summer heat for over half the year.
 We usually have mild-to-warm temperatures in late fall, winter, and early The Woodlands.
 That makes it easy to underestimate the importance of a furnace.
 However, our houses do not hold in heat.
 That means it does not take long before frigid outdoor temperatures turn the whole house chilly.
 So, if your heat stops working, it can be a real emergency.
 At Crew Heating & Air Conditioning, we handle furnace repairs in The Woodlands, TX and surrounding areas.
 Whether you need to schedule a repair in advance or need emergency services, we provide top-notch customer service and high-quality repairs.
 We respond quickly, diagnose your problem, explain repair options, and handle repairs promptly and efficiently.
 The goal is to keep you warm and cozy all winter in your The Woodlands, TX home.

 You turned up the temperature, but your house is still chilly.
 Is your heater broken?
 It may seem straightforward, but we get a lot of calls from people whose furnaces are working.
 There is an easy explanation for that.
-Many homeowners in the The Woodlands, TX area are not familiar with how their heating systems work.
+Many homeowners in the Humble, TX area are not familiar with how their heating systems work.
 That is no surprise—we are a city that needs AC to survive.
 Some of us go entire winters without ever using our heat.
 So, before you call Crew Heating & Air Conditioning to fix your system, give it a quick overview.

 We provide a full range of furnace repair, service, and maintenance in The Woodlands, TX and surrounding areas.
 If you do not feel comfortable taking any of these steps, we are happy to handle them all for you.
 They are all included in one of our routine maintenance calls.
 However, if you think you need a repair, we suggest checking the following things before calling for repairs.